-The Scheme has obtained exemption from the Council for section 35(6)(a) effective until 1 April 2020, and has applied for re-exemption on 19 February 2020.
+The Scheme has obtained exemption from the Council for section 35(6)(a) effective until 31 May 2022.
+The Scheme applied for the FSCA exemption in December 2020 and awaits approval.

-Non-compliance with Section 35(8)(a), (c) and (d) of the Medical Schemes Act - Investments in employers, administrators employer groups.
+Non-compliance with Section 35(8)(a), (c) and (d) of the Medical Schemes Act - Investments in employers, administrators employer groups

-Section 35(8) of the Medical Schemes Act states that "A medical scheme shall not invest any of its assets in the business of or grant loans to (a) an employer who participates in the medical scheme or any administrator or any arrangement associated with the medical scheme; (b) any other medical scheme; (c) any administrator and (d) any person associated with any of the above.
+Section 35(8) of the Medical Schemes Act states that "A medical scheme shall not invest any of its assets in the business of or grant loans to (a) An employer who participates in the medical scheme or any administrator or any arrangement associated with the medical scheme; (b) any other medical scheme; (c) any administrator and (d) any person associated with any of the above.

-Due to some of the Scheme's employer groups being listed on the JSE, investments were made in certain of its employer groups listed on the JSE through the portfolios of the investment products the Scheme utilises.
-This is also applicable to a JSE listed medical scheme administrator.
+Due to some of the Scheme's employer groups being listed on the ISE, investments were made in certain of its employer groups listed on the JSE through the portfolios of the investment products the Scheme utilises.
+This is also applicable to a JSE listed medical scheme administrators groups.